mlanza/ai-literacy/201/09-rebooting-your-ai-assistant.md

 4. **Open a new chat window.**
    Paste the summary in first.
 Then, type your new prompt *above* it—the instruction that tells the AI what to do next.

----

 ## Wrapping Up: You’re Driving the Collaboration Now

-This scenario modeled more than just a cleanup trick—it showcased a strategic mindset shift.
+This scenario showed more than just a cleanup trick—it modeled a mindset shift.

-You realized the thread had gotten noisy, and instead of trudging through clutter, you stepped back and regained control.
-By asking for a structured summary, you preserved what mattered and cleared out the rest—no scrolling, no guesswork.
+You realized the thread was getting noisy, so you stepped back and took control.
+By asking for a structured summary, you kept what mattered and ditched the rest—no scrolling, no guesswork.

-In shaping how that summary came back—what to include, how to group it—you defined the scope for what would come next.
-You turned scattered decisions into labeled folders, organizing the chaos into something you could actually use.
+In shaping what that summary looked like—what to include, how to group it—you defined the next step.
+You turned scattered decisions into labeled folders.
+You made the chaos useful.

-And by pasting that summary into a clean session, you reduced drift.
-No more callbacks to rejected metaphors or bloated paragraphs.
-You gave the AI just enough context to move forward, without dragging yesterday’s baggage into today’s task.

-That’s practical **context engineering**.
+Then you pasted that summary into a clean session.

+Now you're not dragging yesterday’s half-baked metaphors or bloated paragraphs into today’s task.
+You’re giving the AI only what it needs to move forward.
+That’s **context engineering** in action.

-You’re treating the AI’s memory like a workspace—something you can edit, organize, and reboot with intention.
-You’re learning to collaborate like a builder, not a backseat driver.
+You’re treating the AI’s memory like a workspace: editable, resettable, intentional.
+You’re collaborating like a builder—not a backseat driver.

+Calling for summaries is blackbelt stuff.
+Not just because you can keep working across windows—but because it gives you compression.
+When you're working with a dozen chapters of input, you don’t have room for all of it.
+You need the **gist**, not the weight.
+And the ability to zoom out before zooming back in is what makes the work possible at scale.

-As you practice this, you’ll stop thinking of ChatGPT as a magic box and start treating it as what it really is:
+As you practice this, the AI stops being a magic box and starts becoming what it really is:

 > A tool that follows your lead.

-You’re the one keeping the task on track.
-You’re the one deciding what’s relevant.
+You’re steering.
+You’re deciding what matters.

-This is how you stay in charge—and get better results, faster.
+That’s how you stay in charge—and get better results, faster.